trucomanx-formulation/BslLuxLevel/revision.md

 #rate as for the drying ink.
 I imagine this should have an impact on the analysis of frequency
 #components.

+[corrigido]
----- The sampling frequency used in the analysis of each test, it was selected  trying to achieve the best speed of sampling to observe each phenomenon.
+The sampling frequency used in the analysis of each test, it was selected  trying to achieve the best speed of sampling to observe each phenomenon.
-The purpose of these two tests is to observe the behavior of the indices in two cases; one with a homogeneous level of activity in space and time, and another with a dynamic activity.
+The purpose of these two tests is to observe the behavior of the indices in two cases; one with an activity homogeneous level in space and time, and another with a heterogeneous activity.
-Thus, given that the ink drying test and the paper activity test are independent events, without comparison between them self, your sampling frequencies are different.
+Thus, given that the paper activity test and the ink drying test are independent events, without comparison between them self, your sampling frequencies are different.

 #2.
 When defining σ and μ matrices [Eqs.
 (1) y (2)] authors should clarify that both are matrices